 A variety of sexual assault services, including legal services, can be found by contacting Rape, Abuse & Incest National Network (RAINN).

 Please note: although our services are confidential, everyone at loveisrespect is a mandatory reporter of child abuse and elder abuse.
 If an advocate is given identifying information about abuse of someone under 18 or over 65, or of an adult with a disability, like full names or addresses, we are required to report what we know to Child Protective Services or Adult Protective Services.

 Resource for legal advocacy, legal representation, court accompaniment, etc. are available at Women’s Law Initiative, Legal Services Corporation and The Legal Aid Society.
+At WomensLaw.org, you can look up dating violence statutes by state, as well as information about state laws regarding restraining orders.
 Legal Momentum explains some of the issues that affect workplace rights and equality, including sex discrimination & sexual harassment in the workplace.